 There are so many!
 The benefits extend to your body and mind, not to mention the dynamic community of students and teachers that are housed within each studio.
 Why practice?
 Here are just a few reasons:

-- INCREASE FLEXIBILITY: Classes are designed with different types of stretching such as PNF, active, and passive stretches which target muscles in various ways for increased effectiveness.
+Increase Flexibility: Classes are designed with different types of stretching such as PNF, active, and passive stretches which target muscles in various ways for increased effectiveness.

-- BUILD STRENGTH: Ritual incorporates long holds in poses as well as bursts of movements known as “flows” that use body weight to strengthen muscles.
+Build Strength: Ritual incorporates long holds in poses as well as bursts of movements known as “flows” that use body weight to strengthen muscles.
 The practice is more physically intense than the average class, with dedicated core sets and invited inversions (or additional core work to build the strength to invert) offered in every class.

-- SWEAT AND RELEASE: As the humidity and heat in the room climbs, your body sweats and sweating feels good.
+Sweat and Release: As the humidity and heat in the room climbs, your body sweats and sweating feels good.
 There’s not a one-on-one correlation between sweat and detox – that is a popular fitness myth, but practicing in the heat has been proven to boost metabolism long after the practice has ended, as well as provide a sense of physical lightness and mental clarity.

-- FIND FOCUS: Breathing to the beat of the music the entire class invites the mind to stay present in each moment.
+Find Focus: Breathing to the beat of the music the entire class invites the mind to stay present in each moment.
 In conjunction with the heat, the darkness and the rigor of the practice, Ritual classes create a completely enveloping experience meant to provide you the opportunity to escape the bullshit and the chaos of your busy life off the mat.
 The breath has the power to change the heart rate, calm the central nervous system, and focus the mind.
 A regular Ritual practice teaches you to take this calming tool with you when you go.

 The flows move quickly and the music is loud.
 All classes take place in a candle-lit room perfectly heated to 98 degrees.
 Once you find yourself in savasana, enjoy a mini massage complete with essential oils and a cool eucalyptus towel over your eyes.
 It is the ultimate release.

-What is Ritual Yin?
+What is the Ritual Weekly Peak Pose?

 The Ritual practice is designed for sustainability and growth.
 Students who come to class three or more times a week have repeated opportunities to lengthen and strengthen the muscles and explore the techniques invited by the peak pose.
 What seemed like an impossible shape on Monday becomes if not attainable, at least imaginable by the end of the week.
 Focusing on a single peak pose all week long means students see consistent results more quickly than attending a week of haphazardly choreographed classes.